 This means that BandCamp has a ‘cool’ reputation for finding undiscovered and rare gems.

-For independent artists looking to start building their fan base, you can upload tracks that are free to download, but ask for donations in order to get fans interested and earn a few tips.
+For independent artists looking to start building their fan base, you can upload tracks that are free to download, but ask for donations to get fans interested and earn a few tips.

-Fans can, in fact, get in touch with artists directly via their BandCamp accounts, allowing for a closer relationship and personal touch.
+Fans can get in touch with artists directly via their BandCamp accounts, allowing for a closer relationship and personal touch.

 Why Is BandCamp Great For Fans?